• Skip to main content

 • They only require 10 minutes to prep.
 These bacon wrapped pork chops may look fancy, but they require very little effort.
 It only takes a few minutes to prep the ingredients, pre-cook the bacon and then wrap the chops.

-• Minimal ingredients. pork chops, bacon, maple, garlic, ground mustard--not a whole lot of ingredients for these juicy, crispy, delicious pork chops.
+• Minimal ingredients. pork chops, bacon, maple, garlic, ground mustard–only a handful of simple ingredients for these juicy, crispy, delicious and juicy pork chops make the perfect dinner recipe.

-• These bacon wrapped pork chops pair well with so many dishes.
+• Pair well with so many dishes.
 From salads to veggies and everything in between, these pork chops complement so many dishes.
-We love to serve it with mac and cheese and a big salad most of the time.
-These roasted green beans and honey biscuits also show up at times as well with this dinner.
+We love to serve it with gruyere cheddar mac and cheese and roasted pear salad most of the time.
+These parmesan roasted green beans and simple honey biscuits also show up at times as well with this dinner.

 Recipe Ingredients:

 • pork chops: I use boneless pork chops as they are simple to cook, cook up fast and contain more meat than bone-in tend to.
+Use pork chops that are no more than 1 inch in thickness.
+Ideally you would use chops that are 3/4 to 1 inch in thickness.
+Otherwise you need to adjust cooking time.
 The shape of boneless pork chops are also perfect for wrapping bacon around, so that works perfectly for this bacon wrapped chop recipe!

 • bacon: select a thin or standard cut of bacon.
-Thick cut bacon will not cook quickly enough for these maple bacon wrapped pork chops.
+Thick-cut bacon will not cook quickly enough for these pork chops.

 • garlic: freshly minced for the most flavor.
 You can sub garlic powder if you don't have any fresh garlic.

-• maple: real maple syrup as opposed to pancake syrup.
-You will not get the same flavor if you don't use the real stuff.
+• maple: pure maple syrup as opposed to pancake syrup.
+You will not get the same flavor if you don’t use the real stuff.
+You can also sprinkle a touch of brown sugar over top for even more rich sticky sweetness.

 How to make these Maple Bacon Wrapped Bacon Pork Chops: